Using This Guide, Fall 2020

 Try a subject dictionary, encyclopedia or handbook -- it's an easy way to get a handle on your subject.

 History of Science, Technology and Medicine (Harvard Login) books, book chapters, and journal articles.
 Some social sciences material.
-More information on this complex database.
+More information on History of Science, Technology and Medicine.

-PubMed with FullText (Harvard Login) This link is limited to the History of Medicine filtered search.
-PubMed is the most popular index of (primarily US-produced) biomedical articles.
-More specifics here (note: PubMed is free; the full text availability depends on library subscriptions).
+PubMed with FullText (Harvard Login) PubMed is the most popular index of biomedical literature- the most popular source for articles in medicine, public health, and related topics.
+More specifics on PubMed here (note: PubMed is free; full text availability depends on library subscriptions).

-Web of Science Citation Indexes (Harvard Login) (1900- ) articles in all areas of science.
-Includes medical articles not in PubMed.
-You can use the Cited Reference Search (Harvard Login) in Web of Science to find primary source articles that cite a specified article, thus getting an idea of its reception.
-More information.
+Web of Science Citation Indexes (Harvard Login) (1900- ) contains articles in all areas of science.
+You can use the Cited Reference Search in Web of Science to find primary source articles that cite a specified article, thus getting an idea of its reception.
+More information on searching the Web of Science.

 Getting Started in Library Research